Paul W. Litchfield: Litchfield Park

 In 1918, he had the Wigwam Organizational House built by The Goodyear Tire & Rubber Company as lodging for local ranch suppliers.
 This was the first building of what was to become the Wigwam Hotel which opened its doors in 1929.
 In 1919, he had the St. Thomas Mission Church a.k.a.
 "St. Thomas Aquinas Mission Church" built.
 The church was built primarily for the Mexican farm workers of the Southwest Cotton Company.
 That same year he oversaw the construction of the Litchfield Elementary Schools.
-In 1920, the Litchfield Train Station, a feeder station of the Southern-Pacific Rock-Island Line, near Maricopa County 85 and Litchfield Road was established.
+In 1920, the Litchfield Train Station, a feeder station of the Southern-Pacific Line, near U.S. Route 80 (today Maricopa County 85) and Litchfield Road was established.

 On one occasion Litchfield was in a gambling casino in Ensenada, Mexico.
 He became fascinated by the interior of the casino and made a detailed drawing of it.
 He used it as a model for the sanctuary of the Church at Litchfield Park which was built in 1938 by the Goodyear Tire & Rubber Company crew.